aqzhyi/Sublime-Better-Completion/README.md

 **auto-completion** is lightweight, easier, simpler than **snippets**.

-This package also provide several APIs completions such as JavaScript, jQuery, Lodash, Underscore, HTML5, CSS3 and Bootstrap Classes collect by me.
+This package also provide several APIs completions such as JavaScript, jQuery, Lodash, Underscore, HTML5, CSS3 and Bootstrap Classes, React.js, etc

 ## Compatible